Direct Access Barrister

 Landlord and Tenant

 I often attend court for landlord & tenant cases, both residential and commercial.
 This includes multi-track possession hearings and a full gamut of injunctions.
 I successfully appealed in a case where a judge erred in law about whether a party was entitled to remain in the property.
 My residential work encompasses illegal eviction, disrepair, harassment and Equality Act claims, representing landlords, tenants, local authorities and management directors.
-Executors have frequently instructed me in landlord & tenant disputes brought prior to probate, combining my experience in both areas.
+Executors have instructed me in landlord & tenant disputes brought prior to probate, combining my experience in both areas.
 My commercial work includes advising commercial tenants who seek relief from forfeiture, advising commercial landlords in relation to their grounds for possession, and drafting s25 notices.

 Recent cases: